K

 • Koi have different meanings depending on their coloring.
 For example, the Ogon koi with its metallic silver scales is a symbol of wealth and a successful business.

 • Both goldfish and koi are descended from the carp, a fish whose favorite habitat is a body of standing water with a muddy bottom.
 Koi have a faster growth rate than goldfish, but the two can interbreed.
-However, their offspring is sterile.
+However, their offspring are sterile.

 • The longest-lived koi was a beautiful scarlet fish named Hanako.
-She was 226 years old when she died, and people could tell because of the rings on her scales indicated her growth rate.
+She was 226 years old when she died, and people could tell because the rings on her scales indicated her growth rate.

 • Koi fish thrive in cool water with a pH level between 7.0 to 8.5.
 Water with a pH level much below 7.0 or much higher than 8.5 might kill or sicken the fish.